koba-r/koba-r/README.md

 ### Hi there 👋

-I am currently a student at the University of Tokyo.
+I'm currently a student at the University of Tokyo.

 Things I code with
 ![Python](https://img.shields.io/badge/-Python-3776AB.svg?style=flat&logo=Python&logoColor=white)